Claudia enjoys traveling and sharing her travel tips with readers.

-10 Fun and Educational Things to Do With Kids in Pittsburgh, PA
+Things to Do in Pittsburgh With Kids

-Pittsburgh, Pennsylvania is a great family-friendly city to visit any time of the year.
+Pittsburgh, Pennsylvania, is a great family-friendly city to visit any time of the year.
 From tropical plants to professional football, Pittsburgh has loads of fun and educational things for kids to experience.
 There are restaurants around every corner and plenty of hotels too.
 We live about an hour outside of the city and try to visit most of these places at least once a year, so all of these sites have been kid-tested and approved by my 9-year-old daughter.

 If you are planning a family visit to Pittsburgh, then these 10 sites are not to be missed.

 A real gem in the city, the Phipps Conservatory gives visitors a look at plants and flowers from around the globe.
 Exhibits are changed throughout the seasons, offering dazzling displays of blooms.
 In the summer you'll find a butterfly garden and in the winter, dark days are brightened by beautiful Christmas flowers.
 There is also a wonderful children's garden with paths to run on, buttons to push, water to play with, and forts to build.

 Everywhere you look, there are little signs at kid-friendly heights with fun and interesting facts about plants and insects.
 Did you know that coffee plants originated in Africa?
 I didn't!
 There are educational stations throughout the entire facility with fun and interactive exhibits for children of all ages.
 Phipps Conservatory is a must when visiting Pittsburgh with kids.